vasilakisfil/Introspected-REST/README.md

 >

-This would mean that the data of the response should follow the media type that the client requested.
+This would mean that the data of the response should follow the media type that the client requested and unrestands.
-As a result, the client would be able to parse and understand any part of the response.
+Given that the client negotiated for that media type, it should be able to parse and understand any part of the response.

-Otherwise, the client would need an out-of-band information and the response wouldn't be self descriptive.
+If you modify the response that breaks the semantics of the media type that was agreed upon, the client would need an out-of-band information because the response wouldn't be self descriptive.

 ### 4.5.
 Hypertext as the engine of application state (HATEOAS)
 > induces simple, visible, reusable, and cacheable through data-oriented integration